stoffee/csp-k8s-hcp/README.md

 ## Helm Charts

-Within each cloud Kubernetes service, some prefer to define Kubernetes add-ons using <strong>Helm Charts</strong>, the default package manager for Kubernetes.
+Within each cloud Kubernetes service, <strong>Kubernetes add-ons and plug-ins</strong> are installed using <strong>Helm Charts</strong>, the default package manager for Kubernetes.

-There is a long list of add-ons available in the Kubernetes <a target="_blank" href="https://artifacthub.io/">https://artifacthub.io/</a>.
-Popular examples are open-source Prometheus to gather logs and statistics into its database, and Grafana to visualize what was collected.
-There are often several add-ons for common functionality, such as <strong>cert-manager</strong> to automate the creation of TLS certificates for HTTPS, and <strong>external-dns</strong> to automate the creation of DNS records for services.
+Popular add-ons from the <a target="_blank" href="https://artifacthub.io/">https://artifacthub.io/</a> include the open-source Prometheus to gather logs and statistics into its database, and Grafana to visualize metrics in a custom <strong>dashboard</strong>.
+Common add-ons add functionality such as <strong>cert-manager</strong> to automate the creation of TLS certificates for HTTPS, and <strong>external-dns</strong> to automate the creation of DNS records for services.

+Using infrastructure-as-code makes it practical to test different components together to ensure that a particular combination of versions all work together well.

 ## Multi-OS (operating system)

-Kubernetes was designed to operate on several operating systems.
-Linux is the most popular choice.
-But it can also run on Windows and macOS.
+Kubernetes does not require a specific operating system.
 The specific operating system used is set when the <strong>container</strong> is built (using Packer), and stored for access within <strong>Artifactory</strong> or other container registry.

-The Terraform client is written in Go, so can be run on Windows, macOS, or Linux without additional install (such as needed with Java, Python, C, etc.).
+The Terraform client is written in Go, so can be run on Linux, macOS, or Windows without additional install (such as needed with Java, Python, C, etc.).

-The number of replicas can be changed by overriding default values to variables in modules controlling what features and services you would like to deploy.

 ## Multi-replicas